risd-gd/wp18/README.md

 ## Assignment 4: Collect your work into a single page website.
 Use grid, a screenshot of your work and a link to the actual html.
 Due in one week.

+# Course Overview

+This workshop combines the tactical skills needed to structure web pages with a looser more playful compositional mindset.
+Students are introduced to the structural elements and properties of HTML and CSS through hands-on demos and take-home assignments.
+Tight technical HTML drawings in week one give way to looser, full-screen abstract compositions in week two.
+Weeks three and four make use of animation and interactivity using CSS3 and jQuery.

 # Course Objectives

 * Be comfortable creating and editing HTML and CSS
 * Be familiar with jQuery
 * To be comfortable finding solutions to what you don't know